08 Mar Outsource Webinar 2017: Complete Transcript

 You need to manage the apprehension of your local team.
 This is not about taking jobs from Australians or Americans or the Dutch.
 We’re about liberating your time and making sure that your valuable staff in Australia are fully utilized on high-value tasks.

 #4: Language and cultural barriers

-In Cebu City, Philippines, the language is not a huge problem but the cultural barriers can.
-You may be confused as you have to deal with a culturally different background with a different focus.
+In Cebu City, the Philippines, the language is not a significant problem, whereas cultural barriers can be.
+It’s easy to become confused or frustrated when you are dealing with a culturally different environment that has a very particular focus.

 One big thing is that family is everything.
 The workplace is seen as a second family and if the staff member buys in mentally and emotionally, it will result in a very loyal and productive staff member.
 The Asian value of “face” which i know a lot about from being in China and Hong Kong is probably more so more important in the Philippines.

-Avoid any public reprimand it.
-It doesn’t mean you can’t reprimand your staff member if something is not going right.
+Look to avoid any public reprimanding.
+This does not mean you cannot reprimand your staff member if something is not going right.
 We bring in our HR people to sit down and talk with the staff to see what’s going on and see how we can improve things, but it should be done privately and should not be a public event.

 There are 23 million Filipinos with some trace of Chinese ancestry, so if you think it’s a very Chinese culture you’d be right.
 The Philippine culture also places an enormous amount of weight on age and seniority so it can be very difficult for your staff member to tell you that something is wrong if they don’t understand something because it’s a hierarchical system.
 We work hard here to create an open culture and open environment where the staff doesn’t fear speaking out, which helps our clients make sure that they know everything that’s going on.

 Here’s an excellent portrayal illustration by an artist called Yang Liu.
 In the West, when dealing with problems we are direct and straightforward.
 On the right, we can see the Filipino way, which is skirting around the problem.